Causal Consistency Regularization: Training Verifiably Sensitive Reasoning in Large Language Models: Analysis and Ablations

-\paragraph{Domains, Datasets, and Metrics} To demonstrate the large-scale impact and utility of CSR, we evaluate it on three challenging benchmarks targeting a diverse range of reasoning capabilities.
-For each domain, we define task-specific trace styles, intervention policies, and verifiers. \begin{itemize} \item \textbf{Multi-Hop QA (HotpotQA):} We use \textbf{HotpotQA} \citep{yang2018hotpotqa} to evaluate faithfulness in multi-hop reasoning, where models must synthesize information from multiple documents.
+To demonstrate the large-scale impact and utility of CSR, we evaluate it on three challenging benchmarks targeting a diverse range of reasoning capabilities.
+For each domain, we define task-specific trace styles, intervention policies, and verifiers.
+For multi-hop QA (HotpotQA), we use HotpotQA \citep{yang2018hotpotqa} to evaluate faithfulness in multi-hop reasoning, where models must synthesize information from multiple documents.
+Related work includes open-domain QA benchmarks \citep{kwiatkowski2019natural} and dense retrieval methods \citep{karpukhin2020dense}.
 The trace consists of the sequence of retrieved supporting sentences.
 Our learned editor produces edits like swapping a critical ``bridge" entity that links documents, negating a key relation in a sentence, or injecting a plausible distractor sentence.

-\item \textbf{Formal Reasoning (ProofWriter):} We use \textbf{ProofWriter} \citep{tafjord2021proofwriter} to test faithfulness in a formal deduction setting.
+For formal reasoning (ProofWriter), we use ProofWriter \citep{tafjord2021proofwriter} to test faithfulness in a formal deduction setting.
 The trace is the sequence of applied logical rules.
 Our editor is trained to perform interventions like inverting a rule (e.g., `A and B $\rightarrow$ A' becomes `A and B $\rightarrow$ not A'), dropping a necessary premise from the context, or changing a quantifier.
 The verifier is a simple forward-chaining engine that checks if the generated proof logically entails the conclusion.

-\item \textbf{Code Generation (MBPP):} We use the \textbf{Mostly Basic Python Problems (MBPP)} dataset \citep{austin2021mbpp} to assess faithfulness in programmatic reasoning.
+For code generation (MBPP), we use the Mostly Basic Python Problems (MBPP) dataset \citep{austin2021mbpp} to assess faithfulness in programmatic reasoning.
+Recent work highlights the importance of faithfulness in code models \citep{chen2021evaluating, hoque2024exploring}.
 The trace is a natural language plan followed by the generated code.
 The editor makes edits that are syntactically plausible but logically flawed, such as changing a boundary condition (`$<$' to `$<=$'), swapping an arithmetic operator (`+' to `-'), or altering a variable binding.
-An edit is considered valid for CSR training only if it causes at least one of the provided unit tests to fail. \end{itemize}
+An edit is considered valid for CSR training only if it causes at least one of the provided unit tests to fail.

 Here we provide illustrative code snippets for the core components of our proposed CSR framework.